 Do gymnasts become stunt doubles?

 Most stunt doubles have a background in gymnastics, martial arts or extreme sports of some kind.
-Gymnastics training involves learning how to fall and roll safely something which is essential in stunt work.
+Gymnastics training involves learning how to fall and roll safely something essential in stunt work.

 Whilst it can be a hard industry to break into, established stunt doubles can earn upwards of $200,000 per year.
 However, the average salary for a stuntman will be a lot lower and work is not always consistent.